 Olivia White died in January of 1956.
 Charles White continued to live at 259 Marlborough until his death in March of 1964.

-On June 8, 1964, 259 Marlborough was purchased from Charles White’s estate by advertising executive John G. Kasten and his wife, Mary B. Kasten.
+On June 8, 1964, 259 Marlborough was purchased from Charles White’s estate by advertising executive John Garry Kasten and his wife, Mary (Boreyko) Kasten.
 They previously had lived at 115 Newbury.
 His advertising agency, J. G. Kasten & Company, was located at 14 Newbury, but moved in about 1965 to 353 Marlborough.

-The Kastens continued to live at 259 Marlborough until about 1969.
+The Kastens continued to live at 259 Marlborough until about 1969, when they moved to 353 Marlborough.

 In March of 1969, he applied for (and subsequently received) permission to convert 259 Marlborough from a single-family dwelling into seven apartments.
 In July of 1969, he applied for (and subsequently received) permission to cut an opening on the fourth floor between 261 and 259 Marlborough to provide access to the elevator at 259 Marlborough.